Viktoria Listunova: 2019

-Senior
+Senior gymnastics career

 2021

 Listunova turned senior in 2021 and made her senior debut at the Russian National Championships in March.
 She finished qualifications with a score of 57.566, the highest of the day.
 During the all-around final she earned a 56.598, the second highest of the day behind Vladislava Urazova; however her two day total was higher and therefore Listunova became the Russian National Champion.
 Listunova was the only athlete to qualify to all four event finals.
 She won gold on balance beam and silver on uneven bars (behind Urazova), vault, and floor exercise (behind Angelina Melnikova).

 In April it was announced that Listunova would make her senior international debut at the European Championships in Basel alongside Melnikova, Urazova, and Elena Gerasimova.
 During qualifications Listunova finished second in the all-around behind Melnikova.
 Due to finishing top 2 amongst individuals who did not help qualify a team or qualify individually to the Olympic Games, Listunova qualified an additional quota for Russia.
 Listunova also qualified to the floor exercise final.
 During the all-around final Listunova won the all-around gold medal, placing ahead of Melnikova and Jessica Gadirova.
 Listunova became only the second woman to have won the all-around at the European championships as a first-year senior, a feat only ever achieved by Romania's Nadia Comăneci in 1975.

 Listunova competed at the Russian Cup in June.
 During qualifications she finished in third behind Melnikova and Urazova after falling off the balance beam and during floor exercise.
 During the all-around final she managed to pull ahead and finished in first place.
 After the competition Valentina Rodionenko, the senior coach of the Russian national artistic gymnastics team, announced that Listunova would be on the Olympic Team along with Melnikova and Urazova.

 At the Olympic Games Listunova qualified to the floor exercise final.
 She scored highly enough to qualify to the all-around and uneven bars finals, but did not due to two-per-country limitations.
 Additionally she helped the Russian Olympic Committee to qualify to the team final in a surprise first place, ahead of the United States team.
 During the team final Simone Biles withdrew after vault; Listunova competed on all events except vault.
 Although teammates Melnikova and Urazova fell off the balance beam, the Russian team performed well on all other routines and finished in first place, over three points ahead of the second-place American team.
 During the floor exercise final, Listunova stepped out of bounds on her first tumbling pass and fell during her second, resulting in an eighth-place finish.

 In September it was revealed that Listunova would forgo competing at the upcoming World Championships in order to heal from an elbow injury.